Peanut noodles are a quick and tasty dish with the easiest, creamiest, no-cook peanut sauce and a satisfying chewy texture.

 Peanut Sauce

-MAPLE SYRUP: substitute with brown sugar, palm sugar, agave syrup, or honey.
+– Maple syrup: substitute brown sugar, palm sugar, agave syrup, or honey.

-SRIRACHA SAUCE: that’s a Thai chili sauce that you can substitute with chili powder, red pepper flakes, or any other chili sauce.
+Sriracha sauce: a Thai chili sauce that can be substituted for Tabasco sauce, chili powder, red pepper flakes, or any other chili sauce.

-SESAME OIL: if you have it in your pantry, drizzle a few drops on top of the peanut noodles for a flavor boost.
+Sesame oil: if you have it in your pantry, drizzle a few drops on top of the peanut noodles for a flavor boost.
+Sesame seeds work, too.

 How to make Peanut Noodles